avi12/youtube-downloader/README.md

 ## Core packages/repositories used
 1. [ytdlr](https://github.com/bakapear/ytdlr) - for converting signature ciphers into downloadable URLs
 2. [FFmpeg](https://github.com/ffmpegwasm/ffmpeg.wasm) - for combining video & audio into a single video file, and then providing it as a download
-3. [Browser ID3 Writer](https://github.com/egoroof/browser-id3-writer) - for attaching ID3 data to videos that are downloaded as music tracks
 4. [Vue.js](https://vuejs.org) - for the in-page UI interactivity

 ## Setting for development